dovrosenberg/foundry-simple-weather/README.md

 * **Use Celsius** - If checked, all temperatures will display in celsius.
 If not, Faherenheit.

 ## Known Issues
+### Messy interactions with manually setting the scene settings weather
+If you manually set the weather via the Ambiance tab in the scene settings, you may get some unpredictable interactions.
+Unfortunately, there's not a great way for Simple Weather to know that the weather was manually picked.
+Generally speaking, if you toggle the Simple Weather FX toggle (twice - to get it back where it was) that should get the weather back under Simple Weather's control.
+The alternative was to prevent you from manually setting the weather altogether (which is what 1.15.0 was doing).
+If the toggle twice method isn't working for you, please create an issue.

 ### Missing box (in non-attached mode)
 Some people occasionally have issues where the box will disappear and won't come back.
 We haven't been able to consistently reproduce it, and I suspect it's a conflict with another module somehow.
 If this happens to you, though, for now the workaround is to open your browser console (usually f12) and run this command to reset the window position: